 By the time most students arrive on campus, they have absorbed thousands of pieces of wellness advice.
 Sleep more.
 Eat better.
 Manage stress.
 Move every day.
 Drink water.
 None of it is wrong.
 All of it is famously hard to follow when your week is built from 8am classes, group projects, part-time jobs, a social life that requires its own energy budget, and an academic ceiling that keeps rising.

 What students are missing is not information.
 It is a daily structure that makes self-care easier than skipping it. ooddle is built around that gap.
+In a 2015 national survey of 1,604 US mobile phone users published in JMIR mHealth and uHealth, 45.7 percent of health app downloaders had stopped using some apps, most often because data entry took too much time (44.5 percent).
+That is the exact trap ooddle avoids.
 Five small actions a day.
 No minimum streak.
 No guilt for missing one.
 No perfection required.
 A few minutes, then back to your real life with one quiet win in the bank.

 Every morning ooddle asks three simple questions.
 How is your stress today?
 How is your energy?
 How is your sleep satisfaction?
 Five seconds, three sliders, done.
 Those three answers become your ooddle wellness score (OWS), a single number from 0 to 100 that reflects how consistently you are showing up for your own self-care.